cylead/storytelling-with-data-reproduced-by-tableau/README.md

 #### My modifications

-*.
-Change the language in the description and make the bold words less.
+* Change the language in the description and make the bold words less.
-*.
-Change the color of the selected bars so that people can first notice these instead of texts that are also black and bold.
+* Change the color of the selected bars so that people can first notice these instead of texts that are also black and bold.

 #### Tricks

 * To adjust the space between the title and the description in Tableau, we can insert one row in the between, select its size to adjust the space, and paint it white.
-*.
-The texts in the right column are added in the dashboard.
+* The texts in the right column are added in the dashboard.
-*.
-Separating “Survey shows that” and the following words makes it easier to read.
+* Separating “Survey shows that” and the following words make it easier to read.
-*.
-If there are not any explanations in the right columns, we can make the headers of the chosen 3 blue to emphasize them.
+* If there are not any explanations in the right columns, we can make the headers of the chosen 3 blue to emphasize them.
 However, it is not easy to do so in Tableau.
+One way is to drop the headers in the sheet and add them in the dashboard.

 #### Figure 3.15<a name="fig3.15"></a>